bleaktwig/gruid-translator/README.md

 This option can generate a truckload of output, so use with caution!
 * `2`: A `.json` file containing the time series is stored in `out/`.
 This is the default option.
-* `3`: The muon hits are added to the exported file.
+* `3`: The massive particle hits are added to the exported file.
 These are the targets for reconstruction.
 * `4`: The photon hits used to generate the time series are added to the exported file.
 This can aid in debugging.